Hisense: Brands

-Sharp
+Sharp dispute

 In 2015, Hisense received a five-year license to use the Sharp brand on televisions in the America.
 Hisense also bought a Sharp factory in Mexico.

 In June 2017, Hisense was sued by Sharp under its new owner Foxconn, seeking to have the license agreement halted.
 Sharp accused Hisense of damaging its brand equity by utilizing its trademarks on products it deemed to be "shoddily manufactured", including those that it believed to have violated U.S. safety standards for electromagnetic radiation, and deceptive advertising of their quality.
 Hisense denied it engaged in these practices, and stated that it planned to defend itself in court and "will continue to manufacture and sell quality televisions under the Sharp licensed brands."

 In February 2018, Sharp dropped the lawsuit.
+In May 2019, a mutual agreement was reached and finalized in which Sharp will regain the legal trademark rights from Hisense.